ucsb-cs184-f24/team13RealEstateAR/team/LEARNING.md

  - AWS cognito is less as specialized or flexible as Auth0 for advanced identity features (e.g., bot detection, breached password detection)
  - iOS is very restricitive, which might make it difficult to work with tools and models that aren't already integrated into the system

+App type/Tech stack:
+iOS app with SwiftUI for frontend, Swift and Python for backend, PyTorch and CoreML for computer vision